-The most recent retro livery from Porsche came at last October’s Petit Le Mans, where the previous 911 RSR had its final race as a factory car.
+A refreshing beverage The most recent retro livery from Porsche came at last October’s Petit Le Mans, where the previous 911 RSR had its final race as a factory car.
 In order to end IMSA’s 50th anniversary with a bang (or should that be a sizzle?), Porsche teamed up with beverage giant Coca-Cola to unveil a red-and-white livery that was a direct throwback to the Bob Akin Racing Porsches of the 1980s.

 Bob Akin Racing ran Porsche machinery in IMSA competition during the 1980s, with the Coke-branded Porsche 962C becoming a particular fan favorite.
 Akin, joined by Jo Gartner and legendary German driver Hans-Joachim Stuck, achieved the team’s greatest success in 1986 by winning that year’s Twelve Hours of Sebring.

-It’s clear from the examples listed above that Porsche values its heritage and history highly, and these retro liveries have only added to the Stuttgart manufacturer’s illustrious history as the track record of these historic liveries is not one to be taken lightly.
+An impressive legacy It’s clear from the examples listed above that Porsche values its heritage and history highly, and these retro liveries have only added to the Stuttgart manufacturer’s illustrious history as the track record of these historic liveries is not one to be taken lightly.

 While sporting these throwback liveries, the Porsche 911 RSR has taken class victories at the 24 Hours of Le Mans, Twelve Hours of Sebring, Six Hours of the Glen and Petit Le Mans.
 Further scrutiny reveals that Porsche did not finish off the podium in each race using a heritage livery prior to last October’s Petit Le Mans.